 Check out the Weekly Calendar (inserted into the worship program which an usher will hand to you as you enter the sanctuary).
 For details about other social events and activities take a look at the postings on our bulletin boards in the Parish Hall.

-Our interim minister, Rev. Tracey Robinson-Harris, will be glad to meet with you to answer any questions you may have, or just to get to know you better.
-Meeting with our interim minister is a great way to discover how your interests and gifts can find a home at First Parish of Sudbury.
+Our minister, Rev. Marjorie Matty, will be glad to meet with you to answer any questions you may have, or just to get to know you better.
+Meeting with our minister is a great way to discover how your interests and gifts can find a home at First Parish of Sudbury.

 Dress is Casual